riosv/riosv.github.io/_posts/2015-9-17-Exploring-Toronto-with-Google-Maps-and-Combinatorial-Optimization.md

 * Ontario Science Centre
 * Toronto Islands

 Lets say we have five days to visit these 15 attractions.
 If we want to optimize our time we need to find an itinerary with minimum travel time.
 This is a difficult task because first we need to find the distance to each destination and then we need to find the best route among all of the possible combinations.
-Part of the code in this post is taken from [Randal Olson's](http://www.randalolson.com/2015/03/08/computing-the-optimal-road-trip-across-the-u-s/) article about finding the optimal trip accross the U.S.

 ## Finding the best five-day itinerary in Toronto